Depending on your business type, there are different ways to prepare and file your taxes.

 Step 1—Collect your records

 Gather all business records.
-Before filling out any tax form to report your business income, you should have all records in front of you that report your business earnings and expenses.
+Before filling out any tax forms, you should have all of your records in front of you that report your business earnings and expenses.

-If you use a computer program or a spreadsheet to organize and keep track of all transactions during the year, calculating your income and deductions is much easier than trying to remember every sale and expenditure that occurred during the year.
+If you use a computer program or a spreadsheet to organize and keep track of all transactions during the year, calculating your income and deductions can be much easier than trying to piece together the information for every sale and expenditure that occurred during the year.
 TurboTax works with programs like QuickBooks and Quicken, so you can import information directly into your tax return.

 Step 2—Find the right form